Remove Hazards to support yourself in reducing your risk of having a fall.

 Wear Safe Footwear

-We need good shoes to support our feet.
-If we are not supported, how can we stand tall, walk or move around?
-Shoes are important because they support the feet and protect them from extreme temperatures, moisture, hazards in the environment and injury, and they help us to perform whatever activities we are doing.
-Shoes that do not fit well can contribute to discomfort, injury and permanent foot problems.
-Wearing shoes which hurt our feet can alter our walking and can put us off-balance.
+The main functions of shoes are to support our feet and protect them from extreme temperatures, moisture, hazards in the environment, injury, and to support us with daily activities.
+Shoes that do not fit well can cause discomfort, injury and permanent foot problems.
+Wearing shoes which hurt our feet can alter our walking and cause us to be off-balance.

-Studies have shown that high heels make you less stable and balanced when walking.
-Broader heels are safer than narrow heels.
-A safe heel should be broad with a round shape and a heel height less than 2cm.
+Studies have shown that high heels can make you less stable and unbalanced when walking.
+A safe heel should be broad, with a round shape and a height less than 2cm.
 The more surface area of the sole that is in contact with the ground, the more stable the shoe.

 Foam material is used in the middle sole area of shoes to provide comfort.
-A good shoe will have cushioning, but not so much so that the foot is not stable and can’t feel the ground.
+A good shoe will have cushioning, but not too much that the foot is not stable and can’t feel the ground.

 The slip resistance of the outer sole of a shoe is important to prevent slipping.
-The amount of tread on a shoe sole can increase your risk of tripping.
-Too much tread causes shoes to grab the ground; while a smooth slippery sole makes shoes slip; both increase your risk of falling.
+The amount of tread a shoe has can increase the likelihood of tripping.
+Too much tread can cause the shoe to grab the ground, while a smooth slippery sole will make the shoe slip; both of which increase your risk of falling.

-A rounded heel improves slip resistance by increasing the surface contact area of the shoe as the heel strikes the floor.
-This can help to reduce slip-related falls.
+A rounded heel improves slip resistance by increasing the surface contact area of the shoe as the heel strikes the floor; this may help lessen slip-related falls.

 Heel collar height